jeiea/haskero/client/README.md

 Find all references of a symbol in the **same module** (shift+F12)

+### Switching cabal targers

+Support for chosing the cabal targets used in the IDE.
+Thereby, intellisense is working on test projects.

+To change the current target, use the status bar button "Default targets" at the bottom right.

 ## Incoming improvements

 - [x] Support switching cabal targets